TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

   when: on_success
 ```

-You already can see they have really different declaration type/syntax/structure
+As you can see, each platform has different syntax and structure, not to mention
-not to mention other stuff like system integration, and this is only a very very
+other details like system integration.
+This example represents a very basic
-simple pipeline.
-Imagine the workload required when you need to migrate 3000
-pipelines and each pipeline uses different script files sum up to around avg
-1000 script lines PER PIPELINE.
-Yes, and yes, I've been to those messy projects,
-and there is no way you can migrate them smoothly :D.

-Maybe this is too long for an introduction but please understand for me.
-This is
+pipeline.
+Now, imagine migrating 3,000 pipelines, each with an average of 1,000
+lines of script.
+Yes, I’ve been there, and it’s a pain in the a\*\*!

+This introduction may seem long, but please bear with me—it’s my first time
-the first time a write a technical blog.
-He he ^^.
+writing a technical blog. 😊

 ## III.
 Problems To Solve

-From the introduction we can list out the problems really common for CI systems:
+From the introduction we can list out the problems that are really common for CI
+systems:

 - Inconsistent between environment (Local/Other Environments)
 - Hard to maintain when the system grows and has bad engineers doing nonsense